-Chances are, you'll also want to consider these five eco-friendly holiday ideas in Wales Dropdown content, and practical ways to travel better in Wales Dropdown content.
-With rewarding sustainable trips for every season Dropdown content, you'll be spoiled for choice.
+Chances are, you'll also want to consider these five eco-friendly holiday ideas in Wales, and practical ways to travel better in Wales.
+With rewarding sustainable trips for every season, you'll be spoiled for choice.

 For an eco-friendly escape, we suggest a visit to an often overlooked Area of Outstanding Natural Beauty - the Clwydian Range and Dee Valley.